This post may contain affiliate links. Please read our disclosure policy.

 - Once the cookies are completely cool, pipe or spoon a generous amount of frosting onto the top of each, and spread into an even layer with a wide knife or offset spatula.
 Scatter sprinkles, if desired.

-- Allow the cookies to set at room temperature until the frosting hardens a bit.
+- Allow the cookies to set at room temperature until the frosting hardens a bit before stacking them.
 Store any leftovers in an airtight glass container at room temperature.
 Freeze any plain cookies for longer storage.

 Notes